Odawara Castle

 How do I get to Odawara Castle?

 The nearest station is Odawara Station (JR Tokaido Main Line / Tokaido Shinkansen / Odakyu Line).
-It is approximately a 10-minute walk from the station.
-Parking: Paid parking inside the castle park.
-Easily reached by train from Tokyo in about 90 minutes.
-Accessible with a JR Pass.
+From there it is about 10 minutes on foot.

 How much does Odawara Castle cost to enter?